a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_3.md

 A group of commands that act a unit constitutes a module that can be recycled in the future.
 These modules are often re-written as `functions` so that they can be easily included in other scripts.

+- Function can be thought as a small script within a script.
+- They are particularly useful when a given task need to be performed several times.
+- The function definition needs to appear in the script before any function call.

-Functions in bash have either the following syntaxes:
+Functions in bash have either of the following syntaxes:

 ```sh
 # Option 1